Unvaccinated Texas man has double amputation after COVID-19 complications - NewsBreak

 Pepe Forina, who spent several weeks in the hospital, had both legs amputated below the knee.

 The 54-year-old was admitted on July 26 after his wife, Margarita, called an ambulance after he was breathing heavily at their home.
-Earlier that week, he had tested positive for COVID-19.UT doctor says misinformation is hurting efforts to slow COVID-19
+Earlier that week, he had tested positive for COVID-19.Vaccine mandates nearing deadlines across the country

 After spending weeks in the hospital, Forina said the doctors told him and his family he was starting to get better, but then his condition worsened.